 In addition, the list of benefits stacks up to include cognitive enhancement, inflammation reduction, motivation boosting, memory improvement, and lowering diabetes and autoimmune diseases, etc.

-Warning: people with medical issues like neuroendocrine, hypoglycemic, hypercholesterolemia, underweight, circadian rhythm and pregnancy should talk with their doctor or dietitian BEFORE they try intermittent fasting as it may not be right for them.
+P.S. people with food disorders such as anorexia, pregnant women, and people on insulin should talk with their doctor or dietitian BEFORE they try intermittent fasting as it may not be right for them.

 If you’d like to get started with intermittent fasting, you can check out Brad Pilon’s highly acclaimed “Eat Stop Eat” manual, which is regarded by many as the ‘intermittent fasting bible’.
 It covers everything about this type of diet and gives you easy to follow meal plans if you would like to give Intermittent Fasting a go!